Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

-We define the pair-wise frame (pf) such that $\hat{\mathbf{z}}^{(\text{pf})} = \Delta \hat{\textbf{r}}_{\mu\nu}$, again emphasizing we translate the molecule such that the $\nu^{\text{th}}$ atom is at the origin.
-The pair-wise frame is shown in Fig.~\ref{fig:rotations}c.
+We define the pairwise frame (pf) such that $\hat{\mathbf{z}}^{(\text{pf})} = \Delta \hat{\boldsymbol{R}}_{\mu\nu}$, again emphasizing we translate the molecule such that the $\nu^{\text{th}}$ atom is at the origin.
+The pairwise frame is shown in Fig.~\ref{fig:rotations}c.
 The exponential term in Eq.~\ref{eq:genInts} is rewritten using the partial wave expansion